 Keep it Casual

-Pick up a trail map from the Visitors Service Center near the trailhead and take your time with the sculptures.
+Pick up a trail map at the trailhead and take your time with the sculptures.
 Come back again and check out different areas of the trail each time.
 Interpretive signs will help you grasp the meaning of the works.

 Tunes Among the Trees